chrismlusk/accuraty-templates/DNN/skin/assets/README.md

 ### CSS

-Contains the compiled CSS files used for the project skin.
+Contains any compiled CSS files used globally in the project.

+(Any template-specific files should be compiled directly into the `skin/` folder and must match the name of the `.ascx` file so DNN will automatically load that stylesheet whenever its template is in use.)

 ### Fonts